Linux Piping and Redirection Explained

 ls -l > output.txt

-There is also a double greater than (>>) which is also used to redirect output to the file, however, this method will append the data to an existing file.
+A double greater than (>>) is also used to redirect output to the file.
+However, this method will append the data to an existing file.

 ls -l >> output.txt

-It can be easy to overwrite files using output redirection as there are no warnings, however, you can use the noclobber shell variable to prevent overwriting of files from output redirection.
+It can be easy to overwrite files using output redirection, as there are no warnings.
+However, you can use the noclobber shell variable to prevent overwriting of files from output redirection.

 ls -l >| output.txt